nandanak/Big-Data-Labs/README.md

 ### 4. Work on the lab assignments

 You may want to download the content of your repository to the computer at which you are working on the lab assignments.
 If you are familiar with git, this may be done by cloning the repository on the computer.
-Another, perhaps easier alternative is to simply use the download option on the page about your repository as illustrated in the following screenshot; this option allows you to download a package that you have to unpack.
+Another, perhaps easier alternative is to simply use the download option on the Web page of your repository as illustrated in the following screenshot; this option allows you to download a package that you have to unpack.

 > <img src="/pictures/download.png"  width="500">
 ---
 After you have the content of your repository on your computer, you can start working on the lab assignments.
-Notice that the repository contains four folders, one for each of the four lab assignments. **Check these folders for more detailed instructions about what needs to be handed in for the corresponding lab assignment.**
+Notice that the repository contains a separate folder for each of the lab assignments. **Check these folders for more detailed instructions about what needs to be handed in for the corresponding lab assignment.**

 ### 5. Place your code and a report into the repository
 After completing an assignment, edit/upload the files to your GitLab repository.